-I continue to be surprised by the number of people – well educated people, in fact – that I come across in my daily routine who tell me that they have not yet opened their first online savings account.
+I continue to be surprised by the number of people – well educated people – that I come across in my daily routine who tell me that they have not yet opened their first online savings account.

 Nobody disputes the fact that a savings account is, at the very least, an important, safe way to keep cash available.
 Even if you are entirely long of asset classes other than cash (equity, bonds, commodities, real estate, etc.), you need also to have a place to put your savings.
 A standard savings account is going to earn a scant amount of interest and, when factoring in inflation, could actually lose money for depositors over time.

 Especially when you take account of the value of compounded interest over time, higher yielding online savings accounts will outperform standard accounts.
 You can experiment with the numbers yourself on BestCashCow’s savings and CD calculator.
 I even hear a refrain from people who have millions of dollars in low interest earning accounts that they just don’t have the time to focus on chasing higher yields when the difference is at most 1%.

 The most important thing to consider is that it really doesn’t take much time or effort at all to open a higher yielding savings account than one at a major money center bank, and it doesn’t involve any risk.

 Higher yielding savings accounts offer the same FDIC coverage as brick and mortar banks (which is similar to NCUA insurance for credit unions).
 Just stay within FDIC (and NCUA) insurance limits at every bank where you bank.
 As a basic rule of thumb, your funds at each banks are insured by the FDIC up to $250,000.
 If you open an account through a credit union that is insured by the NCUA, your money is secured up to $250,000 through the National Credit Union Share Insurance Fund (NCUSIF).
 Learn more about FDIC and NCUA insurance here.